-Richard Osmer is the Ralph B. and Helen S. Ashenfelter professor of mission and evangelism (emeritus) at Princeton Theological Seminary.
+Richard Osmer is the Ralph B. and Helen S. Ashenfelter Professor of Mission and Evangelism (Emeritus) at Princeton Theological Seminary.
 His current interests include church planting and revitalization.
-At present, he is working on two books: one on Evangelism in dialogue with Karl Barth and another on children’s fantasy literature as a way of communicating the gospel.
-He is the co-director of the Confirmation Project, a national study of confirmation in five denominations.
+At present, he is working on two books—one on Evangelism in dialogue with Karl Barth and another on children’s fantasy literature as a way of communicating the gospel.
+He is the co-director of the Confirmation Project.

-Katherine M. Douglass co-directs The Confirmation Project (national study on confirmation).
+Katherine M. Douglass co-directs The Confirmation Project.
 She is Assistant Professor of Educational Ministry and Practical Theology at Seattle Pacific University.
 Her research focuses on the role of the arts in faith formation as well as rites of passage.
 Katie served as a pastor at the American Protestant Church: An International Community in Bonn, Germany.
 Her current passions include issues of equity in academic research and learning communities.

-Friedrich Schweitzer is professor of practical theology and religious education at the University of Tuebingen, Germany.
-He is the leader of the European studies on confirmation work (2006-2018) as well as author or editor of the 11 volumes from this major confirmation project conducted in nine different countries.
-In 2017, Dr. Schweitzer was awarded an honorary doctorate from the Faculty of Theology, Helsinki, Finland.
+Friedrich Schweitzer is Professor of Practical Theology and Religious Education at the University of Tübingen, Germany.
+He is the leader of the European studies on confirmation work (2006-2018), as well as author or editor of the 11 volumes from this major confirmation project conducted in nine different countries.
+In 2017, Dr. Schweitzer was awarded an Honorary Doctorate from the Faculty of Theology in Helsinki, Finland.

-Shonda Nicole Gladden is the first female lead pastor of The St. Paul AME Church in Indianapolis, IN and the visionary founder of Good to the SOUL, a social enterprise specializing in resources and experiences that promote human flourishing.
-Energized by the Spirit, Pastor Shonda is a scholar practitioner immersed in work that cultivates and curates goodness at the intersections of faith, art and intellect.
+Shonda Nicole Gladden is the first female lead pastor of The St. Paul AME Church in Indianapolis and is the visionary founder of Good to the SOUL, a social enterprise specializing in resources and experiences that promote human flourishing.
+Energized by the Spirit, Shonda is a scholar practitioner immersed in work that cultivates and curates goodness at the intersections of faith, art and intellect.